How To Find Local Freelance Work In South Africa

 The IPTC Photo Metadata Standard is data that is embedded within the photograph itself.
-The metadata is purposely embedded in the image yet is not automatically present in every image.
-The creator and credit metadata needs to be present in order for Google Images to display it.
+The metadata is purposely embedded in the image yet is not automatically present in every picture.
+The creator and credit metadata needs to be present for Google Images to display it.

 Devices like Smartphones and Digital Cameras often embed metadata to images automatically but this not always the case.
 While formats like scanned images or illustrations will need to have manual intervention.